peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public bool IsFinite { get; }

-Gets a value indicating whether this object is finite (not infinity or NaN).
+Gets a value indicating whether this object is finite (not infinity or not-a-number, NaN).

 <b>Returns:</b>

- `true`  if this object is finite (not infinity or NaN); otherwise,  `false` .
+ `true`  if this object is finite (not infinity or not-a-number, NaN); otherwise,  `false` .

 <a id="IsNegative"></a>
 ### IsNegative